Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 ![Displaying a scatter plot](media/partially-random-scatter-plot.png)

-If you prefer working with DataFrame functions directly, include a `kind='scatter'` parameter in the call to the DataFrame's `plot()` function to generate the same output:
+If you prefer working with DataFrame methods directly, include a `kind='scatter'` parameter in the call to the DataFrame's `plot()` method to generate the same output:

 ```python
 df = pd.DataFrame(data, columns=['X', 'Y'])